-COVID-19 is sweeping the world and the way we work has changed to help battle it.
+The way we work has changed to help battle the crisis of 2020.
 We’re pushing ourselves to work in new and innovative ways and tech is at the core of that.
 The good news is with technology, remote work really isn’t that hard but managing your team might be.

 If your team is going remote and you’re wondering how to manage the transition then you’ve come to the right place.
 This article will guide you through how to manage your remote team, from the tech you can use to the psychology and structure you can implement.
 Let’s get into it.